Housing stocks, which not so long ago looked as likely to pay off as a $2 Powerball ticket, have become a hot commodity.

 As home sales pick up, another demographic trend comes into play: the aging of America.
 Fourteen percent of buyers over 50 bought senior housing in 2012, says the NAR, up from 10% in 2010.
 And the pool of potential buyers — purchasers’ median age is currently 64 — is expanding: The 65-and-older population will rise from 40 million in 2010 to 72 million in 2030.

-Or you could simply buy Baron Real Estate BARON SELECT FUNDS REAL ESTE RTL BREFX 0.1654% itself, which is 18% invested in senior housing and 30% overall in housing-related stocks (much of the rest of its holdings are in hotels and gaming stocks).
+Or you could simply buy Baron Real Estate BARON REAL ESTATE RETAIL BREFX -1.7281% itself, which is 18% invested in senior housing and 30% overall in housing-related stocks (much of the rest of its holdings are in hotels and gaming stocks).
 Manager Kolitch joined Baron Funds as a real estate analyst in 2005; the fund has topped its category in two of the three years since its January 2010 launch.